karasjoh000/movie-sql/John_Karasev_HW3/README.txt

 Create a database with any user.
-Update the connection details in the connect() part in both a1_p1.py and a1_p2.py.
+Update the connection details in the connect() part in both a1_p1.py and a1_p2.py with the username and password you created the database with, the port number mysql is running on, and as well as the name of the database you created.

 To run the first part enter: